isochronous/Backbone.PickySitter/readme.md

 ### Basic Usage

-Extend your view with the `Selectable` instance to make your view selectable directly.
+Extend your view with the `Selectable` instance to make your viewselectable directly.

 ```js
 SelectableView = Backbone.View.extend({